Heard about the TFS4JIRA plugin developed by Spartez Software?

 Once complete, use all functions of the plugin.
 The interface requires some training, but the plugin does the job well.
 You have an area where you can see all tasks, issues, bugs, and files from Jira as well as a separate area with the same content from TFS.
 Filter different types of data within the plugin according to priorities, and transfer the required data only, ignoring any additional information.

 Migrate all of the data at once, or select separate bits of data to transmit.
 The TFS4JIRA product documentation contains detailed guidelines on how to use the plugin to its full extent.
-Bare in mind, the plugin setup can be confusing, but if you require assistance, you can always make use of the dedicated experts.
+Bear in mind, the plugin setup can be confusing, but if you require assistance, you can always make use of the dedicated experts.

 How to Save Time Migrating